Drones- Military to Main Street

-Today, only government agencies, some public universities, and a handful of private companies hold the few hundred existing FAA permits to fly private drones.
+Today, government agencies, some public universities, and a handful of private companies hold the few hundred existing FAA permits to fly private drones.

 A law signed by President Barack Obama in February 2012 directs the Federal Aviation Administration (FAA) to throw American airspace wide open to drones by September 30, 2015 and expects to see perhaps 7,500 in the air by 2020.

 The FFA And Drones